 Watch Now: How to Grow and Care for a Peperomia Plant

-The peperomia plant is a smart choice for the beginning houseplant enthusiast.
-Not only are they forgiving plants that tolerate some benign neglect, but the spectacular variety of colors and textures between species means that you can amass an interesting collection of plants for every style and space, all of which require the same care.
+The Peperomia plant is a smart choice for beginner houseplant enthusiasts.
+Not only are they forgiving plants that tolerate some benign neglect, but also the spectacular variety of colors and textures available within the species means that you can amass an interesting collection of plants for every style and space, all of which require the same care.

 Peperomia plants need medium to bright light to maintain their vibrant foliage colors.
-Morning light and filtered light is fine, as well as 12 to 16 hours of artificial light.
 Insufficient light will result in fewer leaves, leaf drop, and drab coloration.
 Direct sun rays should be avoided, as they can burn the leaves.

-Many peperomia species grow as epiphytes in the wild.
-This is similar to the way orchids grow as well: think of a plant nestled in the nook of a tree, sending its roots into some slightly decaying bark.
-The key to a thriving Peperomia is choosing a soil blend that mimics these conditions: chunky, loose, and acidic.
-An orchid potting medium works well.
-Regular potting soil is fine too; you can always lighten it with a handful of peat moss or vermiculite.
+Many Peperomia plant species grow as epiphytes, which means in the wild, they might settle into the nook of a tree and send their roots into some slightly decaying bark.
+The key to a thriving Peperomia is choosing a soil blend that mimics these conditions—chunky, loose, and acidic.
+An orchid potting medium typically works well, but regular potting soil is fine too.
+You can always lighten it with a handful of peat moss or vermiculite.

-The succulent leaves of peperomia plants indicate that the plants don't need frequent watering to maintain vigor.
+The Peperomia has succulent leaves that indicate that these plants don't need frequent watering to maintain vigor.
 Allow the surface of the soil to dry out between waterings.
-Keeping the peperomia on the dry side is better than saturating it, which leads to root rot and fungus gnat problems.
+Keeping the peperomia on the dry side is better than saturating it.
+Soggy soil can lead to root rot.